-From a welter of data pertaining to the physiological aspects of color vision and
+From a welter of data pertaining to the physiological aspects of color vision

-is not unlike the conventional lithographic technique of printing
+The resultant effect is not unlike the conventional lithographic technique of printing

 in three colors plus black to add the detail.
 In our case, the present monochrome

 information carries the shades of black and white including all the fine detail,

 and the color information is added on a color sub carrier to fill in the large areas

-Tests have shown that the eye cannot perceive fine color detail, hence, there is no
+Tests have shown that the eye cannot perceive fine color detail, hence, there

-of 1.3 mc.
+to a bandwidth of 1.3 mc.
 Note, too, that the upper sideband cannot extend this

 far since the limits of the channel restrict this area to approximately 0.4 mc.